AjKundnani/Gen1-TrustedLaunch/offlineUpgrade/offlineUpgradeProcess.md

 After successful conversion of Gen1 to Trusted Launch VM, user needs to perform required steps for applicable scenarios from below list:

 1. Validate health of Virtual Machine OS and workload hosted on converted Gen2 TLVM.
-2. VM extensions (like Azure Monitor) should be re-installed on Gen2 VM resource. **Note**: Certain extensions like DSC will continue to work post-conversion inside VM, they'll not be listed on Portal *Extensions* blade.
-3. If previously enabled on Gen1 VM, configure & enable Azure Backup, Disaster Recovery & Monitoring for Gen2 TLVM.
-4. If any VM resource-level RBAC created on Gen1 VM, configure same RBAC for converted Gen2 TLVM.
-5. Validate Load Balancer (Including App Gateway, Front-Door, Traffic Manager) backend IP configuration.
-As the source Gen1 VM NIC is moved to Gen2 VM, the backend configuration should point to Gen2 TLVM without manual change.
-6. If Gen1 VM is using `System-assigned` or `User-assigned` identity, enable identity for Gen2 TLVM.

 ## Roll-Back